 Most Christians are aware of the vicious worldwide assault on religious freedom.
 Even in the United States, the liberty promised by our First Amendment is under attack.

-The extreme persecution in our day may cause some to question if there is reason to have hope; this is surely the way the disciples felt when Jesus was nailed to the cross.
+The extreme persecution in our day may cause some to question if there is a reason to have hope; this is undoubtedly the way the disciples felt when Jesus was nailed to the cross.

-The oppressive civil government of that day, responding to evil cultural leaders, thought they had stamped out Christianity even before it could begin.
+The oppressive civil government, responding to evil cultural leaders, thought they had stamped out Christianity even before it could begin.

-The crucifixion of Jesus brought a gloom and darkness upon the earth, and in the hearts of the disciples of Jesus.
+The crucifixion of Jesus brought gloom and darkness upon the earth and in the hearts of the disciples of Jesus.

-However, they found assurance in the words of the prophet Isaiah that came flooding into their minds, even as they do ours today:
+However, they found assurance in the words of the prophet Isaiah, even as we do today: